Last Modified: January 26, 2014

 Modern vehicles use a lot of solid state devices to switch and control the various functions.
 Haphazardly installing noise suppression capacitors and chokes could spell disaster.
 If in doubt, leave it out.
 In any case, always seek professional advice before taking this route.

-I'm often ask if one type or model of vehicle, or manufacturer is noisier than some other.
-I'll answer that by repeating what I have covered elsewhere on this web site.
+Here's something to keep in mind.
 Some otherwise identical vehicles are noisier than others.
 Further, some individual sub assemblies are somewhat noisier than their counterparts in other vehicles.
-I would be a millionaire if I knew why this is so.
-Worse, some vehicles are literally cars from hell, and no amount of noise suppression will make them quiet enough for amateur radio operation (I've had one nearly that bad).
+Worse, some vehicles are literally cars from hell (most hybrids), and no amount of noise suppression will make them quiet enough for amateur radio operation.
 Let's hope yours isn't one of them.
 In any case, don't give up hope.